prep guide

 Posed

 Posed sessions take a bit more time and elbow grease than lifestyle, but it's well worth the work!
-Neutral blankets, wraps, and a few well-chosen props that are important to you surround your little one while we capture your baby slumbering in doll-like poses.
+Neutral blankets, wraps, and a few well-chosen props that are important to you surround your little one while we capture your baby slumbering away.

 We require a minimum of 2 and up to 4 hours per session to ensure we get the best (and most adorable) results and to allow for baby breaks.